 - 1. The username on the vCenter Server can take different forms: - a) Simple username esxi_bind parameter example: -u myusername - b) Username includes a domain name in one of the following two formats: - i. <domain>\<username> esxi_bind parameter example: -u 'mydomain\myusername' (quotes are mandatory) - ii. <username>@<domain> esxi_bind parameter example: -u myusername@mydomain - 2.
-The user on the ESXi host or the vCenter Server must have at least the following permissions: - Datastore > Allocate Space - VirtualMachine > Config > AddNewDisk - VirtualMachine > Config > RemoveDisk
+The user on the ESXi host or the vCenter Server must have at least the following global permissions (i.e., the permissions cannot be limited to a specific VM): - Datastore > Allocate Space - VirtualMachine > Config > AddNewDisk - VirtualMachine > Config > RemoveDisk

-12.3.1.2 Creating the VE C2V Fingerprint File
+12.3.2.2 Creating the VE C2V Fingerprint File